Nervous System Disorders

 Insomnia is trouble falling to sleep or staying asleep.
 One in 3 adults has bouts of insomnia.

-To find out the cause of your sleep problems, your doctor may run a number of tests.
+To find out the cause of your sleep problems, you may need many tests.
 These may confirm or rule out various health conditions and other problems.

 Parasomnias are common sleep disorders that are characterized by strange or bizarre behavior or experiences during sleep.

 Most adults need 7 to 8 hours of sleep each night.
 Sleep deprivation means you're not getting enough sleep.

 Sleepwalking is a sleep disorder that involves walking while in a deep sleep.
 It is much more common in children than adults.

 Complex regional pain syndrome is an abnormal response by the body to pain.

 Radiculopathy, commonly called pinched nerve, often occurs in the low back.